Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 2.1.
 Purpose of this data processing

-2.2.
-Lawful basis for such data processing
+3.2.
+Lawful basis for this data processing

 The following provisions of the GDPR provide the lawful basis for this data processing: Article 6(1)(b) (necessary for performance of the contract) and Article 6(1)(f) (overriding legitimate interest consisting in achieving the aforementioned purposes).

 II.
-The processing of personal debtor data
+The processing of personal debtor data (information according to Article 14 GDPR)

-1.2.
+1.1.
 Where does the data come from?

 Insolvency data is taken from the Edicts Archive of the Austrian judiciary.
 Additional economically relevant data comes from public registers or licensed partners.
 Moreover, members send us their personal data themselves.
+In ongoing insolvency proceedings, additional data can come from the insolvency administrator, the insolvency court, the debtor themselves, or from other creditors.

-1.3.
+1.2.
 How long do we retain this data?

-1.4.
-Purpose of such data processing:
+1.3.
+Purpose of this data processing

 The ConCR is a database where information on specific financing facilities granted to natural persons, specific joint liabilities assumed by such persons and, where applicable, registered payment issues is stored.